 I bought 4 rolls of peel-and-stick wallpaper for a 9ft wall.
 At about $1.37sq/ft it came out to roughly $150, my other big splurge!
 The rolls were 16″ wide which made it much easier to manage than what I had previously experienced and it went up like a dream!
 Seriously!
 I would recommend this all day long.
 It comes in hundreds of patterns, is relatively inexpensive and easy to install.
 What more could you want.

 I will not say there aren’t a few mistakes on my wall but they are nearly impossible to see.
 I absolutely love the effect and it is already getting rave reviews.
 See for yourself:

 This bedroom is about print on print.
 Staying within the same color family and choosing a more neutral palette allows the eye to move around the room from pattern to pattern without it feeling too busy.
 Breaking it up with subtle color tones on the wall and larger furniture pieces help keep it grounded.
 I chose a light to medium grayish blue for walls (Sherwin Williams Fresh Idea), simple white bed linens, and a soft mint green tone for the dresser.

-Total cost for this simple reno was around $970, most of that was eaten up by drywall, lumber and insulation.
-My learning here is that spending more on the hidden items really pays off in the end, I’m talking about the insulation.
+Total cost for this simple reno was around $970, most of that was eaten up by drywall, lumber, and insulation.
+My learning here is spending more on the hidden items really pays off in the end, I’m talking about the insulation.
 I had to be talked into this but it was worth every penny.
 And on the pretty side, wallpaper is fabulous and I will be using it in almost every room upstairs!